 One can take excellent images of nearly all wildlife with wide-range zoom lenses such as a 200-300mm or 300-400mm, and a 600mm f/4 may being a better choice for bird photography enthusiasts.
 A 400mm lens with auto-focus capability will allow you to take advantage of virtually every photo opportunity from your vehicle.

 Stabilising your camera becomes more pronounced when using longer focal-length lenses.
-All Kwando Safari vehicles are equipped with a stabilising beanbag.
+We recommend bringing your own empty stabilising beanbags that you are accustomed to using with your photographic equipment.
+We are happy to provide dry rice grains to fill your beanbags (due to weight limit on the light aircraft flights).
 You are also welcome to use your tripod and gimbal (2 legs on the floor of the vehicle and the 3rd leg on the seat), should it not obstruct anyone else's view.

 This is a great piece of equipment and will contribute hugely to your safari experience.
 A specialist birder would likely choose a 10x magnification, while for general wildlife viewing the smaller 8x magnification will be sufficient.